 - Whisker loss

 It’s not uncommon for a kitten to get fleas – particularly as most flea treatments aren’t suitable for young kittens (you’ll need to call your vet if you’re looking for a treatment for very young cats).
 They’re easily and quickly picked up by cats and dogs – and are highly contagious.
+Find out more about flea treatments for cats here.

 They’re not just found in feral cats, as the parasites can live almost anywhere and jump onto your cat when they go outside.
 They can even jump onto your clothes and hop off again once inside your home – meaning that your indoor cats are susceptible, too.